 AIMS has been studying the Scott Reef, Ashmore Reef and Rowley Shoals systems for over 20 years, providing valuable knowledge about their plants and animals.
-To improve understanding of the entire region’s health over time, a coordinated approach to standardised mapping, monitoring and assessment is underway.
+To improve understanding of the entire region’s health over time, a coordinated approach to standardised mapping, monitoring and assessment was conducted.

-While developing these innovative techniques, the project is contributing to the regional understanding by filling in the gaps in knowledge and creating reliable maps of important seabed communities of the north west shelf.
-Part of this work includes fish and shark surveys to understand their patterns of movement and population sizes.
+While developing these innovative techniques, the project contributed to the regional understanding by filling in the gaps in knowledge and creating reliable maps of important seabed communities of the north west shelf.
+Part of this work included fish and shark surveys to understand their patterns of movement and population sizes.

-The team is mapping the physical features of the seabed as well as water properties and movement in the area to understand how the seabed and ocean help shape these marine communities.
+The team mapped the physical features of the seabed as well as water properties and movement in the area to understand how the seabed and ocean help shape these marine communities.

-The results of this project will be made available in the North West Atlas, a website and mapping system that provides environmental research data in a publicly available and easily an accessible form.
+The results of this project are available in the North West Atlas, a website and mapping system that provides environmental research data in a publicly available and easily an accessible form.